dajoni/spring-playground/README.md

 * Spring HATEOAS
 * GitLab CI - https://gitlab.com/dajoni/spring-playground

-## What I want to integrate later
+# What I want to integrate later
-* Kubernetes namespace promotion of builds
-* Kafka consume / produce
+Plans for this project can be found here https://trello.com/b/pAussyZZ/spring-playground